 If you test positive, you will be contacted by a health care worker with guidance regarding self-isolation, monitoring of symptoms, and general health advice.
 You will also be asked a series of questions as part of our contract tracing process to help determine if others may have been exposed in the workplace/learning environment.

 Those who may have had meaningful exposure to a COVID-19-positive person will be notified without being told the identity of the patient and advised to self-quarantine for a period determined by the time of the initial exposure.

-Faculty, staff (including bargaining unit staff), and students who come to campus to work, study, or for any other reason are required to complete a daily health check on a mobile app/website called Prodensity.
+Faculty, staff (including bargaining unit staff), and students who come to campus to work, study, or for any other reason are required to complete a daily health check on Prodensity.
 The short questionnaire asks specific questions to assess a user’s actual symptoms and/or exposure risks.
-Answers yield a status to a campus pass, which can be used to grant/deny campus access.
+Answers yield a status to a campus pass, which, along with testing compliance, can be used to grant/deny campus access.
 The campus pass expires after 12 hours.
 You may not report to campus unless you have a green campus pass.

 At this time, and subject to change, the symptom questions are:

 If you answer “No” to both questions, you are issued a green campus pass, which does not limit access to JHU facilities.
 If you answer “Yes” to either of the questions, you are issued a red campus pass, which limits access to Johns Hopkins facilities.

 A resources section in the app provides quick access to important websites, phone numbers, and other tools for navigating campus.
 Prodensity also has a Support section featuring helpful tutorials, FAQ, and common troubleshooting tips.